 BOTOX Treatment for Migraines in Utah

-BOTOX injections have proved to be an effective treatment for reducing frequency and severity of migraines, and proven to be successful in 92% of cases.
+BOTOX injections have proved to be an effective treatment for reducing the frequency and severity of migraines, and proven to be successful in 92% of cases.
 When the muscles surrounding migraine trigger sites contract, they compress the nerves, which often leads to an attack.
 Injections of BOTOX in precise locations paralyze those muscles, temporarily preventing the compression that triggers migraines.

-Dr. Rose performs BOTOX migraine treatments for patients throughout Utah.
+Dr. Kevin Rose performs BOTOX migraine treatments for patients throughout Utah.
 One treatment consisting of a series of injections can relieve migraine symptoms for several months.Learn more

 Pricing for Migraine Treatment in Utah